zephyrproject-rtos/zephyr/samples/application_development/code_relocation_nocopy/README.rst

 ********************************

 The nRF5340 DK has a 64 Mb external flash memory supporting Quad SPI.
 It is possible to do XIP from the external flash memory.
+But care should be taken by informing the flash driver that XIP is being used to avoid putting the external flash memory in low power mode.
+Once the XIP access is done, again the flash driver should be informed to put the external flash memory in low power mode.

 The external flash memory is mapped to 0x10000000.